EndFirstCorp/endfirstLdapSchema/README.md

 - **1.3.6.1.4.1.47049.1.1.x**: LDAP attributes
 - **1.3.6.1.4.1.47049.1.2.x**: LDAP object classes

-### UserHash Field
+### userHash Field

-endfirst UserHash is used to maintain referential integrity between LDAP, Postgres and Redis databases.
+endfirst userHash is used to maintain referential integrity between LDAP, Postgres and Redis databases.
 It is a surrogate key for the Postgres UserId

 - **OID**: 1.3.6.1.4.1.47049.1.1.1
-- **AttributeType**: UserHash
+- **AttributeType**: userHash

 ### EndFirst objectClass